UA-141369524-4

 ✅ Keep eucalyptus or mint oil essential oil drops close at hand.
 They work well in the steamy shower.
 You can put a few drops in a small vessel of water and sniff.
 Unlike a nasal spray, the oil drops don’t enter directly into your nose.

 ✅ For foods, add fresh horseradish or spicy wasabi that’s great for clearing nasal passages.
+Also increasing Vitamin C and bromelain helps.
+Pineapples are a good source.

 Honey comes from flowers, and tree pollen comes from trees so there’s no cross-pollination… or an ex-pollinating effect that would be helpful for spring seasonal allergies.

 But raw honey is a good natural sugar substitute and a natural humectant that when topically used on the skin help prevent dryness and other light skin inflammations or itches.
-Yes, it works!

-✅ Keep up your vitamins and minerals, especially Vit C, D-3, Calcium, Zinc, etc.
+✅ Keep up your vitamins and minerals, especially Vit C, D-3, Calcium, Zinc, etc. Butternut squash is loaded with Vitamin C and A. And a tropical fruit smoothie is a great way to help soothe seasonal allergy symptoms.

 ✅ Drink teas.
 You can try a good green matcha tea or black tea (Vata preference) early in the day and then switch to decaf/herbal teas in the afternoon.
 You can do decaf all day if you prefer.